 The middle-class lifestyle that prevailed in America after World War II was entirely based on two assumptions: stability and predictable economic growth.
 Neither of those conditions exists in anywhere near the proportion that they did in previous decades.

 Now that that kind of stability no longer exists, how reliable is being middle-class anymore?
-Many people today are living in a hollowed out shell of middle-class, one that looks convincing on the outside, but provides none of the protections it once did.
+Many people today are living in a hollowed-out shell of middle-class.
+It looks convincing on the outside, but provides none of the protections it once did.

 I think that our millionaire IT entrepreneur realized early in the game that he was going to devote all of his time, attention and resources to building his company.
 That meant moving outside of the middle-class with all of its entrapments.
 Only when he did was he able to find the time and freedom to focus on what he needed to do in order to accomplish his desired mission.

-That won’t happen for us if our “mission” in life is primarily to achieve the middle-class lifestyle.
-It’s entirely possible that most of us start thinking – very early in life – about acquiring the trappings of middle-class life, usually on the high-end.
-That has us chasing after stuff that is mostly to impress others, rather than finding our true selves, and making a unique contribution to the world that only a freethinker with few attachments could ever accomplish.
+That won?t happen for us if our ?mission? in life is primarily to achieve the middle-class lifestyle.
+It?s entirely possible that most of us start thinking – very early in life – about acquiring the trappings of middle-class life, usually on the high-end.
+That has us chasing after stuff that?s mostly to impress others.
+It interferes with finding our true selves, and making a unique contribution to the world that only a freethinker with few attachments could ever accomplish.

 The point is you can’t move forward or bring about meaningful change in your life if you’re carrying too much baggage.
 That may be the biggest constraint of being middle class.

-Many people are going to be forced by circumstances – a long-term layoff, an industry collapse, or the next recession – into reinventing their occupations, and by extension, their whole lives.
-If you’re busy trying to uphold the façade of the middle class lifestyle – with all its attendant costs and constraints – you will find the journey much more difficult and maybe even impossible.
+Many people are going to be forced by circumstances ? a long-term layoff, an industry collapse, or the next recession ? into reinventing their occupations, and by extension, their whole lives.
+If you?re busy trying to uphold the fa?ade of the middle class lifestyle – with all its attendant costs and constraints – you will find the journey much more difficult and maybe even impossible.

 In order to get there, you will not only need to adopt an entirely new way of thinking, but also of how you live your life.
 So much of what has been common in the middle class lifestyle have now become costly anchors that serve few practical purposes, other than keeping us compliant with The Rules of the middle class.